MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/04-create-dax-calculations-in-power-bi-desktop.md

 	![Picture 4](Linked_image_Files/05-create-dax-calculations-in-power-bi-desktop_image10.png)

-	*For your convenience, all DAX definitions in this lab can be copied from the snippets file, located in **D:\PL300\Labs\05-create-dax-calculations-in-power-bi-desktop\Assets\Snippets.txt**.*
+	*For your convenience, all DAX definitions in this lab can be copied from the **05-create-dax-calculations-in-power-bi-desktop\Assets\Snippets.txt** file.*

 	*A calculated table is created by first entering the table name, followed by the equals symbol (=), followed by a DAX formula that returns a table.
 Note that the table name cannot already exist in the data model.*